dd-pardal/clara/README.md

 If you’re here, you probably know what this is, so I won’t bother explaining it.

-## Running the code yourself
+## Using the code yourself

 The main purpose of this repository is for satisfying people’s curiosity about how C.L.A.R.A. works and to help others making similar applications.
-However, since C.L.A.R.A. is free software, you are free to run it on your machine, provided you follow the terms and conditions in the license.
+However, since C.L.A.R.A. is free software, you are free to run it on your machine.
 However, the code in this repo needs some prerequisites to run, including:

 - An SQLite database with the right tables and columns,
 - JSON data representing the configuration (stored in the database),